mvp-2003/DealMate/README.md

-# Firebase Studio
+# DealPal (Next.js App)

-This is a NextJS starter in Firebase Studio.
+This is the Next.js frontend for DealPal, a smart shopping assistant.

 To get started, take a look at src/app/page.tsx.